Want to learn how to create super fancy and old-fashioned wax seals? It’s easy! Here’s everything you need to learn how to use a wax seal.

 Stamp Head

 In order to create wax seals, you need a stamp.
-You can order a myriad of different stamp styles, like a Game of Thrones sigil, the Hogwarts coat of arms, your initial, or other various designs.
+You can order a myriad of different stamp styles, like a Game of Thrones sigil, the Hogwarts coat of arms, your initial, round seals, square seals, or other various designs.
 You can even get a custom stamp head made for a reasonable price!
 That’s how I ended up getting my Little Coffee Fox logo as a wax seal.
 There are tons of options to choose from.
 Grab one or collect a few for different occasions!

 Stamp Head Handle